Looking for all that’s new in spring and summer 2018? Check out my Disneyland 2018 spring and summer guide.

 Tower of Terror had its final drop in Disneyland in January, but it returned with a new theme and decor on May 27, 2017.
 Reopened as Guardians of the Galaxy – Mission: BREAKOUT!, this is by far the biggest Disneyland news of 2017.
 Opening day lines topped 5 hours, and I expect lines to continue to be on the scope of Radiator Springs Racers from a few years ago.
 Let the race for the Fastpasses begin!

 I attended the press preview for this attraction right before the grand opening and got a close look at the attraction and some strategies for dealing with the lines.
 Don’t miss my complete guide and sneak peek of Guardians of the Galaxy – Mission: BREAKOUT! with ride tips.

 Summer of Heroes

 For superhero loving kiddos, California Adventure is the place to be this summer.
 In fact, Disney is has coined 2017 as the Summer of Heroes.
 Running from May 27 to September 10, Marvel characters will be taking over Disney California Adventure.
 Everyone from Groot to Captain America to Spider-Man will be making the rounds.
 Look for an Avengers Training (similar to Jedi training in Disneyland park) plus plenty of special event food and merchandise.
-And check out this complete guide to the Disneyland Summer of Heroes.

 Main Street Electrical Parade